vovkos/doxyrest/doc/manual/rst/index.rst

 		You **can't customize** much in the output other than changing a few QDoc configuration variables in ``.qdocconf`` files and then twiddling CSS.
 Moreover, unlike Doxygen, which tries to be a multi-language documentation generator, QDoc is strictly **C++ only** [#f1]_!

-Besides, and this was also crucial for us,
+Besides, and this was also crucial for us at Tibbo,

 	2. There is **no PDF** output!